ThePat02/DiceEngine/README.md

 ## Features
 - Roll any number of dice with any number of sides
-- Perform and check the results of `Roll` resources that can represent skill checks in your game
+- Perform and check the results of `DiceCheck` resources that can represent skill checks in your game

 ## Installation